Articles

 Remote

-The speed boat is one of the 12 Innovation Games® designed in 2006 by Luke Hohmann to help organisations design innovative products through collaborative play.
-Used as a retrospective tool in the scrum, it can actually be used in any collaborative work.
+Speed Boat is one of the 12 Innovation Games® designed by Luke Hohmann in 2006 to help organizations design innovative products through interactive collaboration.
+Used as a retrospective tool in the Scrum approach, it can actually be used in any type of collaborative work.

-The exercise takes the metaphor of a boat and gets players to think about what will cause them problems, or else help them move forward with a project.
-The speed boat is much more than just a game; it will enable collective intelligence to be brought into play thanks to the following visuals:
+This method uses the metaphor of a boat to get players to think about what is causing them problems or what is helping them move forward with a project.
+Speed Boat is much more than just a retrospective; it allows collective intelligence to be brought into play thanks to the following visuals:

-• The boat: this is the central element.
-It symbolises the team, regardless of the subject of the discussion (create a new product, achieve a successful transformation project, design another organisation, to name just a few).
+• The boat: This is the central element.
+It symbolizes the team, regardless of the subject of the discussion (create a new product, achieve a successful transformation project, design another organisation, to name just a few).

-• The island: this represents the objectives to be achieved (market release of an innovative product, establishment of a new organisation, improvement in a process, and more).
+• The island: This represents the objectives to be achieved (market release of an innovative product, establishment of a new organization, improvement in a process, etc.).

-• The wind: this shows the strengths of the team.
-Just as the wind blows into the sails of the boat, the assets identified by the group will enable it to move forward.
+• The wind: This shows the strengths of the team.
+Just as the wind blows into the sails of the boat, the assets identified by the group have enabled it to move forward.

-• The anchors: these represent the brakes, the elements which will slow the team down.
+• The anchors: These represent the brakes, the elements that have slowed the team down.

 The equipment required

-The speed boat is a method which is easy to put in place.
-An exercise which is usually run with paperboards, felt-tips pens and self-adhesive paper, the agile boat can also be carried out using digital tools such as Klaxoon Board.
+Speed Boat is a method that is easy to implement.
+Often carried out using paperboards, markers, and sticky notes, this Agile method can also be carried out using digital tools such as Klaxoon Board.

-The team chooses their own screen-saver to represent the boat, the island, the anchors and the wind.
-They can move their ideas around as the debates progress and access the matrix to modify it whenever they want, even if their members are not physically in the same room as each other.
-With the MeetingBoard, the team doesn't even need a meeting room: the speed boat can set sail anywhere!
+The team chooses a background to represent the boat, the island, the anchors and the wind.
+They can move their ideas around as the debates progress and access the matrix to modify it whenever they want, even if their members are not physically in the same room.

 All hands on deck

-A speed boat session may be broken down in two main steps: brainstorming followed by collective discussion.
+A Speed Boat session may be broken down in two main steps:

 1. Brainstorming session